Mikejo5000/vsts-docs-pr/docs/security/permissions-access.md

 You can define and manage manual tests from the web portal, **Test** hub.
 For an overview of manual test features and functions, see [Testing overview](../manual-test/index.md).

-You set [test permissions at the team project level](set-project-collection-level-permissions.md) from the admin context Security page.
+You set [test permissions at the project level](set-project-collection-level-permissions.md) from the admin context Security page.

 [!INCLUDE [temp](_shared/test.md)]